Commentaries on Shakespeare’s Genres: History

 Why the major tetralogy of Richard II, 1-2 Henry IV, and Henry V?

-Another thing that’s attractive about the major tetralogy is that it covers the period during the Hundred Years’ War between England and France (1337-1453) when England seems to have developed what we might call a “national consciousness.”
+Another thing that’s attractive about the major tetralogy is that it covers much of the period during the Hundred Years’ War between England and France (1337-1453) when England seems to have developed what we might call a “national consciousness.”
+[35]

 As for the cause of The Hundred Years’ War, the fighting started soon after there was a problem over who would succeed Charles IV as King of France.
 When this lastdirectlyCapetian ruler died in 1328, he had no male heirs, so the French put forth a cousin who became Philip VI.
 However, England’s King Edward IIIput forth his own claim, which was rejected.
-The French King also confiscated from Edward III the very lucrative duchy of Guyenne in 1337, and this latter affront coincides with the beginning of hostilities in 1337.
+The French King also confiscated from Edward III the very lucrative duchy of Guyenne in 1337, and this latter affront coincides with the beginning of hostilities in that year.

 So during the course of this long, complicated, intermittent war, England comes into its own as England.
 For anyone who wants a fuller account, there’s Desmond Seward’s The Hundred Years’ War: The English in France 1337-1453.
 Penguin, 1999.
-There’s also David Green’s The Hundred Years War: A People’s History.
+[38] There’s also David Green’s The Hundred Years War: A People’s History.
+[39] Jonathan Sumption’s magisterial 5-volume account is also available, for those who have the time.

-The major tetralogy: Richard II, 1 & 2 Henry IV, and Henry V
+Some brief notes on the major tetralogy: Richard II, 1 & 2 Henry IV, and Henry V

-Richard II serves as a prime example of Shakespeare’s interest in what happens when those at the center of the whirlwind that is English history don’t know how to use the power they have.
-Richard II, in Shakespeare’s casting, is a wicked man but also a doomed poet-king who philosophizes about and dramatizes his downfall even as it is happening to him.
-The following passage from Act 3, Scene 2 speaks for itself as an indicator of Richard Plantagenet’s mindset; Richard is in the midst of preparations for battle with Henry Bolingbroke, who has returned from the Continent with an army to claim first the rights he lost when Richard stripped him of his inheritance from his father John of Gaunt (the third surviving son of Edward III), and then the throne itself:
+The following passage from Act 3, Scene 2 speaks for itself as an indicator of Richard Plantagenet’s mindset; Richard is in the midst of preparations for battle with Henry Bolingbroke, who has returned from the Continent with an army to claim first the rights he lost when Richard stripped him of his inheritance from John of Gaunt, and then the throne itself:

 AUMERLE.
 Where is the Duke my father with his power?